mfinelli/dotfiles/roles/macos/README.md

   Arrow], and leaving "Show Desktop" with the default F11)
 - Night shift: Settings -> Displays -> Night Shift (I currently enable it on schedule from sunset to sunrise)
+- Allow unlock with Apple Watch: Settings -> Security and Privacy -> General -> allow Apple Watch to unlock mac and apps (I currently enable this)

+## other

+I think some of these settings may be defaults or depend on options that you choose when first setting up a new macOS system, and I have had mixed results testing `defaults` options that always work (and in some cases they require `sudo` which isn't very desirable for a dotfiles workflow) so I'm just documenting them here.
+I manage my own updates on my own schedule, thank you very much.
+(Plus I like to read the release notes!)

+- Make sure that in the App Store updates are not set to automatically download or install and that Apps downloaded/purchased on other systems are also not set to automatically install.
+- In system preferences ensure that "Keep my mac up-to-date" is not checked.